WebClub-NITK/GDG-NITK-Recruitments-2024/RECRUITMENT_TASKS_2024.md

 1. Any Mobile App Developement Technology can be used, either Native or Cross-Platform.
 2. Start by exploring the different platform APIs and the information they deliver.
 3. In case you find platforms that don't provide API endpoints for contests, display other information available.
-4. You can also use Unofficial Platform APIs, if official alternaties don't exist.
+4. You can also use Unofficial Platform APIs, if official alternatives don't exist.